-Breaking News | Rapper Lil Wayne pleads guilty to firearms charges
+Breaking News | Rapper Lil Wayne Pleads Guilty To Firearms Charges

 Police also found what was believed to be cocaine, marijuana, ecstasy, heroin, painkillers and more than $25,000 in cash, the newspaper said.

-But the sole federal weapons charge filed in federal court in Miami stems from the fact that Lil Wayne was convicted more than a decade ago on a separate firearms charge.
+But the sole federal weapons charge filed in federal court in Miami stems from the fact that Lil Wayne was convicted more than a decade ago on a separate firearms charge.a

 Convicted felons are barred from owning firearms under federal law.